kidblendapp/autocoding/docs/reqs/business-requirements.md

 ### 4.2.
 Data Import
 *   **US-3:** As a user, I want to import a CSV export from JIRA containing "Summary", "Story Points", "Original Estimate", "Assignee", and "Issue Type".
+*   **US-3.1:** As a user, I want to extract all JIRA tickets directly from JIRA API using project configuration, including tickets without estimates.
+*   **US-3.2:** As a user, I want the system to extract comprehensive ticket fields including Issue Key, Summary, Issue Type, Status, Assignee, Reporter, Creator, Priority, Story Points, Original Estimate, Component, Parent Id, Epic Link, Labels, Fix Versions, Versions, Sprint, Created, Updated, Resolution Date, Due Date, and Resolution.
+*   **US-3.3:** As a user, I want the system to handle pagination automatically to extract all tickets from large projects (2000+ tickets).
-*   **US-4:** As a user, I want the system to automatically detect which team a task belongs to based on its "Component" or "Label".
+*   **US-4:** As a user, I want the system to automatically detect which team a task belongs to based on its "Component", "Label", or "Team" custom field.
 *   **US-4.1:** As a user, I want the system to validate estimates according to business rules (Story Points: 1,2,3,5,8 allowed; Days/Hours: max 7 calendar days).

 ### 4.3.
 Scheduling Scenarios